-Somewhere in America, far off the beaten path, nestled deep in the New Jersey countryside there is a very small, very dark and quite terrifying place.
-A place where strange sounds, unexplained sights, and floating apparitions leave you with a permanent chill.
-What’s worse is that it’s common; too common to be considered anywhere near normal.
-The history reveals that it’s a place where the spirits of the countless dead traipse the dark forested highway.
-It’s scary, so scary that some go so far as to call it one of the most haunted places in the country.
+The Shades of Death road winds through a small part of rural America.
+Deep in the New Jersey countryside there is a very small, very dark, and quite terrifying place.
+A place where reality seems to have forgotten.
+Here you’ll encounter strange sounds, unexplained sights, and even floating apparitions that will most certainly leave you with a permanent chill.
+Some places speak of random paranormal sights, but here, it’s a regular occurrence.
+Much too common to be considered anywhere near normal.
+History tells the tale of countless spirits of the dead which traipse the dark forested highway.
+It’s a scary place.
+Some say it ranks as one of the most haunted places in the nation.

-The initial reaction to the name is usually one of disbelief followed by a request for the road’s “real name”.
-Unfortunately, Shades of Death Road, it’s not the road’s nickname, but the actual name on the street sign.
-What’s even stranger is that no one is exactly sure how the gruesome moniker became a reality.
-The history of the area certainly supports the name.
+The initial reaction to the name is often one of disbelief.
+Usually followed by a request for the road’s “real name”.
+Shades of Death Road is not a nickname.
+It’s the actual name on the street sign.
+Strange indeed, but what’s even stranger is that no one can say exactly how the gruesome moniker became a reality.
+The terrible history of the area certainly supports the name.
 There is a lengthy list of frightening legends and stories of heinous crime.
-Many end with bloody death somehow associated with the Shades of Death Road and the surrounding area.
+Many of the ones ending with bloody death are associated with the Shades of Death Road and the surrounding area.
 It’s a dark place in more ways than one.

 For more than one hundred years, the area was simply known as “The Shades”.
-Ironically there are differing stories about how that name originated as well.
-Yet, regardless of the origin, there are plenty of factual accounts of unsolved murders, strange occurrences and outright mystery attached to the road and the surrounding areas today.
-They alone more than solidify that it was the correct name for such a ghastly place.
+This was most likely an offshoot of the shade caused by the tightly packed forest canopy.
+However, not everyone is in agreement with this likely origin.
+Regardless, there are multiple factual accounts of unsolved murders, strange occurrences and outright mystery attached to the area.
+The road seems to be at the center of many of the tales.
+The accounts more than solidify that Shades of Death is the correct name for this ghastly place.
 But if you’re still not convinced, try to truly understand the area by reviewing the timeline of history.

 The Distant Past And Restless Spirits

-Long before the highway, when the Jenny Jump State Forest was just a forest, Native Americans who lived there considered the forest an accursed place, with restless spirits.
-The Iroquois and Lenni-Lenape were the dominant tribes in the area, but they were constantly at war with one another, leaving countless numbers slaughtered warriors littered across the landscape.
-Settlers were also attacked and slaughtered by one tribe or the other, while their numbers were still small.
-There are accounts that one of those settlers was a young girl named Jenny who lived in the forest with her father.
-When attacked, her father told her to run and jump from a cliff rather than be defiled and murdered by the savages.
-She apparently did, and died from the fall; her story is considered the most accepted one for how the forest was named, Jenny Jump State Forest.
+The tale starts long before the highway existed.
+Back when the Jenny Jump State Forest was just woodlands without a name.
+Native Americans who lived in the area considered the forest a cursed place, with many restless and dangerous spirits.
+Two tribes, the Iroquois and Lenni-Lenape who lived there were constantly at war with one another.
+The forest was a battleground and the bodies of countless numbers of slaughtered warriors littered the area.
+Simultaneously settlers that tried moving in were attacked and slaughtered by one tribe or the other.
+One tale was told repeatedly of a young girl named Jenny who lived in the forest with her father.
+When they were attacked, her father breathlessly told her to run and jump from a cliff rather than be defiled and murdered by the savages.
+She apparently did this, and died from the fall.
+Her story is considered the most accepted one for how the forest was named, Jenny Jump State Forest.

-Eventually, the white man’s encroachment either saw the death of, or the driving away of most of the Natives and led to the building of the infamous, but unnamed, road in the early 1800’s.
-The meandering thoroughfare cut through the dark and thick forest, which created a dangerous and often deadly passageway.
-Highwaymen and brigands would lurk in the edges of the treeline waiting for unsuspecting travelers.
-It was rumored that the bands of thieves were both ruthless and greedy, brutally killing their victims by slitting their throats, before taking anything of value.
-No one was spared including women and even children.
-The murdered corpses were dragged out of sight into the shades and left to the mercy of wild animals, insects, and scavengers.
+Eventually, more settlers arrived, driving away of most of the Natives.
+These settlers laid the path for the infamous road. in the early 1800’s.
+The Shades of Death road didn’t have a name back then.
+It was a meandering thoroughfare that cut through the dark and thick forest. unintentionally, the pathway was a dangerous and often deadly passageway.
+Highwaymen and brigands would lurk in the edges of the tree line waiting for unsuspecting travelers.
+Bands of thieves that roamed the area were both ruthless and greedy.
+Victims of their assaults were brutally killed and often had their throats slit.
+No one was spared.
+Men, women and even children were dispatched with a a cruel hatred.
+The murdered corpses were then drug out of sight, deep into the shades and left to the mercy of wild animals, insects, and scavengers.

 Mob Justice Leads To More Bodies

-Law enforcement seemed powerless, so local citizens gathered into unruly lynch mobs and handed out stiff sentences of roadside justice.
-Anyone caught in the dragnet of the angered citizens would be summarily beaten within an inch of their lives before being strung up in plain sight on one of the many low hanging tree branches.
-The act served to punish, but also to warn the ones who weren’t captured that day; their fate would be the same eventually.
-Similar to how pirates were left chained to harbor rocks, the bodies of these criminals were left hanging until they decomposed entirely and their bones fell in a pile on the ground.
+At the time, law enforcement seemed powerless.
+Local citizens gathered into unruly lynch mobs and handed out stiff sentences of roadside justice.
+Anyone suspected of criminal actions would be chased down and captured by the angered citizens.
+They would be summarily beaten within an inch of their lives before being strung up in plain sight on the nearest tree branches.
+The act served to permanently punish, but also to warn the ones who weren’t captured that day that their fate would be the same eventually.
+This action was similar to how ocean front communities would treat pirates.
+They would chain the bodies to harbor rocks or on the public dock as a warning.
+The bodies of these criminals were left hanging until they decomposed entirely and their bones fell in a pile on the ground.

-Although it wasn’t publicized, the area around the Shades of Death Road was quickly developing a reputation for bloody death and unchecked retribution.
-Most of these victims, whether from tribal conflicts or outright murder, were never given last rites, had proper burials, or had any memorial placed at the site of their demise.
-No one is sure of the total number of restless spirits concentrated in the area.
+Between Native American wars, settlers being slaughtered and mob justice. the area around the Shades of Death Road became a huge graveyard.
+It was also quickly developing a reputation for bloody death and unchecked retribution.
+Most of these victims, whether from tribal conflicts or outright murder, were never given last rites.
+Bodies were left in the forest without ad proper burial.
+Some didn’t even have a grave marker or memorial placed at the site of their demise.
+The actual count is unknown.
+But everyone agrees that many of them are restless and have not left the area.

 Confirmed Murders Of The Early 1900’s & Other Accounts

+Stories are one thing, but actual confirmations are another.
 In the early 1900’s several brutal murders took place along the road.
 In one case, an elderly man was dragged from his vehicle and summarily beaten to death with a tire iron for a coin collection.
-His body was recovered by the authorities later and it was reported that he was unrecognizable due to his skull being completely crushed.
-In another high profile case, a jilted lover butchered her former beau, decapitating him before burying his body parts in several areas on either side of the road.
+His body was recovered by the authorities.
+It was reported that he was unrecognizable due to his skull being completely crushed.
+In another high profile case, a jilted lover butchered her former beau.
+She decapitated him before burying his body parts in several areas on either side of the road.
 The highest profile murder was a local resident named Bill Cummins.
 Mr. Cummins was shot in cold blood and hastily buried in a pile of mud alongside the road.
-His murderer was never brought to justice.
+No one knows much of the story and his murderer was never brought to justice.

 Another story is told of a man who was a tinker, selling pots and pans door to door.
 He was executed along with his horses for reasons unbeknownst to anyone.
 What could the man have done that was so bad that even his horses needed killed?
 Seems as if they might be more valuable to a common thief.
-There are some who say you can still hear the sound of banging metal pans in the night wind, if you are deep in the forest.
-Other nameless corpses have been discovered along the road or in the forest; more restless spirits.
-There have also been multiple accounts of Satanists practicing in the deepest darkest parts of the forest.
-Dark hooded figures of unknown name or origin committing all sorts of depraved acts including human sacrifice.
+His story remains part of the lore of the area.
+It is said that you can still hear the sound of banging metal pans in the night wind when you are deep in the forest.
+Other nameless corpses have been discovered along the road or in the forest.
+These unknown victims are considered to be restless spirits that haunt the area.
+To make matters worse, multiple accounts of Satanists practicing their Devilish arts have come from the deepest darkest parts of the forest.
+Horrific tales of dark hooded figures of unknown name or origin supposedly committing all sorts of depraved acts including human sacrifice.

 The Malaria Outbreak of the 1850’s

-In the 1850’s, the area around the Shades of Death Road was a swampy marshland full of stagnant fetid water.
-It was also heavily infested with mosquitoes, which ultimately led to several major malaria outbreaks.
-At the time, the wooded area was still quite remote, despite the roadway.
+Fast forward to the 1850’s.
+The wooded area around the Shades of Death Road had morphed into swampy marshland full of stagnant fetid water.
+It was heavily infested with mosquitoes, which ultimately led to several major malaria outbreaks.
+At the time, the wooded area was still quite remote, despite the single roadway.
 There was no local doctor and people were limited in how far they could travel to seek medical attention.
 Family members of the afflicted would instead carry the suffering to the roadside in hopes that someone passing with a wagon or cart would offer them aid.
-This led to many people dying along the roadside since once the word was out that infected people were waiting, the road was less traveled.
-Wave after wave of malaria killed countless numbers of settlers until a permanent solution was enacted in 1884.
-The state government came in and drained the swamps and the plagues stopped.
+This practice led to many people dying along the roadside since once the word was out that infected people were waiting, the road was less traveled.
+Wave after wave of malaria killed countless numbers of settlers until until 1884.
+The state government came in and provided a permanent solution to the mosquito problem by draining the swampy areas.

 Surrounding Areas – The “New Shades”